Xyt564/python/yt-tui/README.md

 cd ..
 ```

-#### This gets rid of the entire python folder and all the unnecessary files
+#### This gets rid of the entire python repo folder and all the unnecessary files
+**(warning: This will get rid of all the files in this python repo so if you wish to keep any move them beforehand using mv or ur file manager)**
 ```bash
 rm -rf ~/python/
 ```